-The aforementioned tax reform also introduced a WHT on dividend distributions and branch profit remittances at rates of 7% (while the applicable profits tax rate is at 30%) and 13% going forward.
+The 2017 tax reform also introduced a WHT on dividend distributions and branch profit remittances at rates of 7% (while the applicable profits tax rate is at 30%) and 13%, respectively, going forward.

-The tax reform has also abolished the so-called equalisation tax for profits generated in taxable years starting on or after 1 January 2018.
+The 2017 tax reform has also abolished the so-called ‘equalisation tax’ for profits generated in taxable years starting on or after 1 January 2018.
 The equalisation tax was a WHT levied at a 35% rate on dividend distributions in excess of tax earnings.
 The equalisation tax, however, remains applicable on dividend and branch profit distributions made out of earnings accumulated prior to 1 January 2018 and which were in excess of tax earnings as of the year-end prior to the relevant distribution.

 Argentine-source income (e.g. royalties, interests) received by foreign entities is subject to WHT in full and final settlement at source (see the Withholding taxes section).